To search these pages:

 A. Yes, you can.
 See Semester Leave.

-Matriculating students who wish to skip two consecutive semesters (Fall or Spring) must fill out a Leave Request Form in advance and send it to our SLIS Student Services Coordinator for signature.
-The SLIS Student Services Coordinator will obtain the necessary signatures and forward the document to SJSU's Student Services Center.
+Matriculating students who wish to skip two consecutive semesters (Fall or Spring) must fill out a Leave Request Form in advance and send it to our iSchool Student Services Coordinator for signature.
+The iSchool Student Services Coordinator will obtain the necessary signatures and forward the document to SJSU's Student Services Center.

 Q. I took a year off, how do I get back in?
 Do I need to resend my transcripts if I reapply?